mwsk/spsdk_try/docs/apps/elftosb.rst

 The following table shows the supported image types for each device, it either shows "N/A" if the configuration is not available or respective class that will be used for image creation.

+*Target* in the table represents *outputImageExecutionTarget* in the configuration file and *authentication* in the table represents *outputImageAuthenticationType*.

 .. include:: table.inc

 --------------------------------